 External Sound

 Take a secondary sound recording device if you can as the in built sound recording wasn’t great.
-We did turn the internal fans off during the recording, however, the quality wasn’t impressive and often sounded more like static.
-If you wanted to record spatial audio (so as your head move the audio follows, you could try recording using a Zoom H2N which allows for spatial audio recording).
+We did turn the internal fans off during the recording.
+However, the quality wasn’t impressive and often sounded more like static.
+If you wanted to record spatial audio (so as your head moves, the audio follows, you could try recording using a Zoom H2N, which allows for spatial audio recording).
 This could then be mounted to the camera stand.

 Data ingest